mehdidotcafe/coinbasket/invest_agent/README.md

 ./nx infra invest_agent
 ./nx migration:run invest_agent
 ./nx dev invest_agent
+./nx dev:worker invest_agent
 ```
 This will install any required Python dependencies, start the necessary dev containers, run the migrations and launch the invest agent.

+⚠️ Note: If you don't start the worker, Orders won't be executed.

 ## Production Mode
 Use this mode to connect the agent to a live blockchain for deployment.